choyt/react-accessible-components/README.md

 ## WAI-ARIA Roles, States, And Properties
 The widget has a role of combobox.
 The combobox has an aria-autocomplete property set to one of 'inline', 'list', or 'both'.
-For more information, see the combobox design pattern.

 # Modal Dialog
 A dialog is a window overlayed on either the primary window or another dialog window.
 The window under a modal dialog is typically inert; users cannot interact with content outside the dialog window.
 If the background window is not inert, then interaction with elements in the background window cause the modal window to close.